- Octagon definition: How many sides does an octagon have?

 - More real-world uses of Octagons: Octagon tiles and camera apertures

 Hello and welcome to the octagon calculator, the ultimate tool for everything octangular.
-Here, we hope you will find a great tool for calculating the diagonals, perimeter, circumradius, inradius, and area of a regular octagon.
+Here, we hope you will find an excellent tool for calculating the diagonals, perimeter, circumradius, inradius, and area of a regular octagon.
 In this octagon area calculator, you will also find the answers to the following questions: what is an octagon, how many sides does an octagon have, how to find the area of a regular octagon or how to draw an octagon.

 We will review the octagon definition, discuss the octagon angles and how they affect the octagon shape.
-On top of all that, we will see a few examples of real-world octagons including octagon tiles, flooring, and the famous "Octagon house"".
+On top of all that, we will see a few examples of real-world octagons including octagon tiles, flooring, and the famous "Octagon house".

 Octagon definition: How many sides does an octagon have?

 The standard definition of an octagon is something along the lines of, "An octagon is a polygon with 8 sides delimiting a closed area."
 Anyone with a basic understanding of Greek should be able to comfortably answer the question how many sides does an octagon have without any notions of mathematics.
 That is because "Octo-" in Greek means eight, so it is safe to assume an octagon has eight sides or that an octopus has eight legs.

 We will dive a bit deeper into the Greek origin of the octagon shape when we talk about octagon angles, but, for now, let's stick to octagon sides.
 If someone asks, "how many sides does an octagon have?" the answer is always the same, but if they ask about the length of those sides, we cannot give one answer.
 Every side of an octagon can have different lengths and still be an octagon; there are no restrictions on that front.
 However, when all of an octagon's internal angles and side lengths are the same, it is called a regular octagon and has special properties, as we will see in the following sections.